jandsnadell/morsecoderpico/README.md

 If the rest works, but the button doesn't, check that the wires are in the right pins, and that your script knows it.

+If, after you add the UF2, your Pico doesn't show up, unplug, hold BOOTSEL, and, while holding BOOTSEL, plug it back in.
+Then, add your flash_nuke.uf2 file, and try again.